 Another strange story in the RFK case concerns Jerry Owen, the "Walking Bible."
 Owen himself went to authorities shortly after the assassination, with the story that he had happened to give Sirhan and another man a lift, and had subsequently gone to the Ambassador Hotel to collect $300 for a horse he was going to sell to Sirhan.
 Owen said he encountered there a blonde girl and two other men.

 In the end, the LAPD determined that Owen, whose background of criminal violations included a conviction for arson in conjunction with a church building, was telling a tale.
 But why would he make up such a story?

 Authors Bill Turner and Jonn Christian researched the Owen story and interviewed Bill Powers, a cowboy who ran Wild Bill's Stables less than a mile from where Owen lived.
-Powers told them that Owen had told him, before the assassination, about a horse trainer named Sirhan, and further that Powers had seen Sirhan in the back seat of Owen's car during a visit where Owen flashed large bills to pay off a pickup truck Powers had sold him.
+Powers told them that Owen had told him, before the assassination, about a horse trainer named Sirhan.
+Powers also said that had seen Sirhan in the back seat of Owen's car during a visit where Owen flashed large bills to pay off a pickup truck Powers had sold him.

 If Owen knew Sirhan, was his story a pre-emptive cover story for meeting up at the Ambassador Hotel, possibly to supply a getaway vehicle?

 Sirhan is still serving out a life sentence in a California prison.
 Following the 9/11 attacks, he was for years held in solitary confinement.
 On occasions when he is up for parole, his case is always denied for lack of remorse (Sirhan claims no memory of the crime).